zeeshan-nasir/Movie-Info/README.md

 # Movie-Info
-A two-page website where you can search about your favourite movies and check out the trending movies of the day.
-Build using HTML, CSS and JavaScript.
-In this, data is fetched using API's and I have also utilized concepts like debouncing and asynchronous JS.
+• A two-page website where you can search about your favourite movies and trending movies.
+• Solo project developed in 2 days.
+Areas of responsibility:
+• Used the local storage and DOM effectively.
+• Added debouncing to search.
+Tech Stacks:
+• JavaScript
+• HTML
+• CSS